What Happens if You Test Positive for Group B Strep?

-When you go into labor, you’ll be put on an antibiotic drip (usually penicillin, unless you’re allergic) that flows down into your amniotic fluid, blood, and birth canal to wipe out some of the bacteria that could be potentially harmful to baby.
+When you go into labor, you’ll be put on an antibiotic drip (usually penicillin, unless you’re allergic) that flows down into your amniotic fluid, blood and birth canal to wipe out some of the bacteria that could be potentially harmful to baby.
 With the help of the antibiotic, baby should be just fine.
-GBS-positive women that do not receive the antibiotic, though, are 20 times more likely to pass the bacteria on to their baby.
+GBS-positive women who don’t receive the antibiotic, though, are 20 times more likely to pass the bacteria on to their baby.

 Expert: American College of Obstetrics and Gynecologists.
 Your pregnancy and birth.
 4th ed.
 Washington, DC: ACOG; 2005.